Facing War Crimes Charges, Kosovo President Steps Down

 President Hashim Thaci, a central figure in the independence drive by Kosovar Albanians, announced his resignation during a news conference in Pristina, the capital.
 He said he did not want to fight the war crime charges as president.

-In June, prosecutors for the Kosovo Specialist Chambers announced a surprise decision to indict Thaci and others.
-The details of the indictment have not been made public.
-In a statement at the time, prosecutors said it was a 10-count indictment accusing Thaci and others of “a range of crimes against humanity and war crimes, including murder, enforced disappearance of persons, persecution, and torture.”
+In June, prosecutors for the Kosovo Specialist Chambers announced a surprise decision to indict Thaci and three other founding members of the Kosovo Liberation Army, a guerilla group that fought Serbian forces.
+They were indicted on 10 counts of war crimes and crimes against humanity.

+They face prosecution in their role as commanders of forces that allegedly killed and tortured detainees, persecuted people considered opponents, arbitrarily arrested people and abused them while keeping them locked up in inhumane conditions.

-The indictment alleges Thaci and others are “criminally responsible for nearly 100 murders” and that the crimes “involve hundreds of known victims of Kosovo Albanian, Serb, Roma, and other ethnicities and include political opponents.”
+The indictment is a grim window into the Kosovo War.
+Prosecutors accuse Thaci and the other former commanders of being “criminally responsible for nearly 100 murders.”
+Their guerilla forces are accused of committing crimes involving hundreds of victims of Kosovo Albanian, Serb, Roma, and other ethnicities and against political opponents.
+The indictment accuses the KLA commanders of endorsing the violence and being responsible for it by “participating in, facilitating, condoning, encouraging, and/or otherwise aiding in the crimes in furtherance of the common purpose.”
+Prosecutors also accuse the KLA leadership of seeking to cover up the crimes.

 Prosecutors also accused Thaci and Kadri Veseli, a prominent Kosovar politician also facing charges, of seeking to obstruct and undermine the work of the Kosovo Specialist Chambers.
 Prosecutors charged that the two politicians carried out “a secret campaign to overturn the law creating the court and otherwise obstruct the work of the court in an attempt to ensure that they do not face justice.”